kthpanor/cb2070/_sources/docs/problems.md

 ---------------------------------------------------------------------------

 **2**.
-Repeat the derivation in \ref{P:tmom} and derive an expression for transition moments between a reference determinant and a doubly-excited determinants, i.e.,
+Repeat the steps in the preious exercise and derive an expression for transition moments between a reference determinant and an associated doubly-excited determinant, i.e.,

 $$
 \langle \Psi_{ij}^{st} | \hat{\Omega} | \Psi \rangle